-Under the Employment Standards Act (ESA), a person's employment is terminated if the employer:
+Under the ESA, a person's employment is terminated if the employer:

 An employer cannot end someone's employment (or penalize him or her in any other way) if any part of the reason for the termination is based on the employee asking questions about, or exercising a right under, the ESA, such as:

 This is called reprisal.
 A reprisal is a serious violation of the Act and can be costly for an employer.

 During the statutory notice period, an employer: